gallowayevan/workforcehugo/content/reports/aprn_summary.md

     that may increase even more in the future given the new pathway to independent practice for CNMs in NC.

--   In 2022, 27% of CNMs who identified as URMsworked in nonmetropolitan counties, compared to 12% of non-URM CNMs.
+-   In 2022, 27% of CNMs who identified as URMs worked in nonmetropolitan counties, compared to 12% of non-URM CNMs.

 -   The CRNA workforce increased at a slower rate than NPs and CNMs from